cmd-stream/delegate-go/README.md

 interfaces, each of which relies on an abstract transport for data delivery.

-This module allows the server to initialize the client connection by sending system data: `ServerInfo` and `ServerSettings`.
-The `ServerInfo` is actually a slice of bytes, that may denote, for example a set of supported Commands.
+This module allows the server to initialize the client connection by sending `ServerInfo` - a slice of bytes, that may denote, for example a set of supported Commands.
 If the client's `ServerInfo` does not match the one received from the server, client creation will fail with an error.
-The `ServerSettings` defines the maximum Command size supported by the server, which can be used by the client to validate Commands before sending them.

 Also in the `client` package you can find `KeepaliveDelegate` and `ReconnectDelegate`. `KeepaliveDelegate` starts playing the Ping-Pong game with